 Ethan holds a Bachelor of Commerce degree from the UBC Sauder School of Business with a double specialization in Finance and Mathematics.
-He is also president of the False Creek Community Association, and a member of CALU, Advocis, FP Canada and the Family Enterprise Xchange.
+He is also the Treasurer of the Financial Planning Association of Canada and a member of FP Canada and the Family Enterprise Xchange.

 In his spare time, Ethan likes to head outdoors with his wife Kailee, children Elijah, Millie and Daisy, and his dog Max.
 He also likes to read, run, play soccer, ski, sail, surf, travel, and cook.
 Additionally, prior to entering the financial industry Ethan was a chef and continues to put his culinary curiosity to work at home.

 To travel with my wife, and live for months at a time in different parts of the world.
 And to sail and surf, a lot.